hadush-negasi/job-miner/README.md

-# 🛠️ Job Miner – Real-time Remote Job Scraper
+# 🛠️ Job Miner – Real-time Job Scraper

-Job Miner is a full-stack job search web application that scrapes **live job listings** from [RemoteOK](https://remoteok.com).
-Users can search by tech-related keywords like "React", "Python", "Backend", and more.
+Job Miner is a full-stack job search web application that fetches live job listings from external job APIs such as Careerjet, remoteOk.

-Built as a portfolio project to demonstrate full-stack development, real-time web scraping, and modern UI design.
+Users can search by tech-related keywords like "React", "Python", "Backend", and more to find the most relevant remote opportunities.

 ---